An Overview of the Foreclosure Market

 Maintenance services involve a large number of tasks but typically include ensuring the interior and exterior of a property is kept clean and in good condition, maintaining any pool and outside areas and generally keeping everything in good shape.

 Providing these services can be lucrative because they are required on a monthly basis, giving you a steady stream of income.
 What’s more, if you were awarded the services to do the initial clean up and fix up, and you did a great job, you’ll have more of a chance of winning this ongoing business too.
-For this reason, when you prepare any quotation or bid for cleaning and/or transformation services, ensure you also include a section entitled “Optional ongoing maintenance services” in which you list tasks you are able to complete on an ongoing basis.

 Another top tip is to list “Optional decorating services,” “Optional repair services,” or similar.
 Sometimes an REO property can be on the market for a long time before the bank makes the decision to invest some additional cash into it in a bid to lure buyers.
 If you’ve planted the idea that you can provide painting and decorating services, you may also be given a chance to earn cash for interior decorating.
 Basically, you should ensure you take every opportunity to upsell additional services; you never know, you may just be taken up on them.